induwara-dissanayake/Hospital-Management-System-JSP/README.md

 ---

 ## 📌 Project Status
-This project is done for a university project (completed).
+This project is done as a university project (completed).

 ---